 Constant-force springs provide a uniform lifting action over the entire vertical range of motion.
 These springs allow the monitor lift mechanism to work without electricity.

-The Possibilities of Industrial Hinge Design
+The Possibilities of Motion Control Engineering for Industrial Hinge Design

 All eight applications demonstrate the versatility of mechanical motion control.
 But they’re far from the only ways to improve your industrial hinge design.